Mochitha/Credit-Risk-Model/README.md

 ```

 ✅ Features
- -🧠 Intelligent credit risk classification
+ &nbsp -🧠 Intelligent credit risk classification

- -💡 Inspired by real-world scoring frameworks (like CIBIL)
+ &nbsp-💡 Inspired by real-world scoring frameworks (like CIBIL)

- -🖥️ Clean, interactive user interface via Streamlit
+ &nbsp-🖥️ Clean, interactive user interface via Streamlit

- -📦 Modular codebase for easy customization and enhancement
+ &nbsp-📦 Modular codebase for easy customization and enhancement

 🤝 Feedback & Contributions
 Feel free to:

-⭐ Star this repo if you found it helpful
+ &nbsp-⭐ Star this repo if you found it helpful

-🛠️ Raise issues for bugs, ideas, or enhancements
+ &nbsp-🛠️ Raise issues for bugs, ideas, or enhancements

-📬 Submit pull requests for contributions
+ &nbsp-📬 Submit pull requests for contributions

 📜 License